chittoorking/chittoorking/README.md

--  Hi, I’m Vamsi
+-  Hi, I’m Chittoor Vamsi
--  I’m interested in Internet of Things
--  I’m currently learning machine learning ,web development and linux
+-  An aspiring Data Scientist
+-  Tailoring my skills towards the industry needs
--  I’m looking to collaborate on Artificial Intelligence
+-  I’m looking to collaborate on Artificial Intelligence particularly on NLP
+-  Keen interest towards public speaking

 <!---
 chittoorking/chittoorking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.